I’ve been working online for four years now, and I’m still amazed by how many freelancing sites are available. It’s truly remarkable.

 - Be afraid to apply for something different.
 Some of the best jobs I’ve ever gotten were for topics I had to learn more about.

-Final takeaway: oDesk is a great site to start off with, and it still provides steady income for the pros.
+Final takeaway: Upwork is a great site to start off with, and it still provides steady income for the pros.
 I’ve stuck with it for four years for a reason.
 It works.

 Wait, what?
 I thought Craigslist was only for buying and trading random stuff in the neighborhood…?